pacphi/mattermost-ai-service/README.md

 Open your favorite browser and visit `http://localhost:8080`.

-> Back in terminal shell, press Ctrl+C to shutdown.
+> Back in the terminal shell, press Ctrl+C to shutdown.

 In case you launched containers with `docker compose`, you can clean everything up by running: